sixsoftware/Bohemia-P3D-Protection/README.md

-Protects P3D files from being de-binarized and stolen using D3P3D.exe
+Protects P3D files from being de-binarized and stolen using the public tool "D3P3D.exe"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>